jojanper/epsilon/README.md

 > Vue application playground.
 Project setup has been generated using [vue-cli](https://github.com/vuejs/vue-cli).
 Testing framework has been changed from
 [Mocha](https://github.com/mochajs/mocha) to [Jasmine](https://github.com/jasmine/jasmine).
+Also unit tests are located in same folder as components.

 ## Build Setup